 According to director Kimberly Peirce, the movie “Boys Don’t Cry” was inspired by Minkowitz’s original 1994 Village Voice article about Brandon Teena, the 21-year-old trans man murdered in Falls City, Nebraska.
 (She recently revisited that article and its shortcomings here.)

-Donna successfully disguised herself as a teenage Christian boy to report undercover on the Promise Keepers, the rightwing men’s group, for Ms. Magazine.
-More recently, her journalism has included queer-in-every-way restaurant reviews for Gay City News, New York City’s LGBTQ paper, as well as deep-dive investigative reporting on the white nationalist movement for The Nation, Slate, The Forward, and elsewhere.
-She’s also been doing personal storytelling at The Artichoke and other live shows throughout New York State.
+Donna successfully disguised herself as a 16-year-old Christian boy to report undercover on the Promise Keepers, the rightwing men’s group, for Ms. Magazine.
+More recently, her journalism has included restaurant reviews for Gay City News, New York City’s LGBTQ paper, as well as deep-dive investigative reporting on the white nationalist movement for The Nation, Slate, The Forward, and elsewhere.
+She’s also been doing personal storytelling at The Artichoke, Queer Memoir, and other live shows throughout New York State.

 Minkowitz is currently working on a new work of autofiction, tentatively titled Donnaville.
 You can find excerpts from it on the blog.